pkbehera/mvg-gas-billing/README.md

     - Has anybody provided more than one reading in the current month?

-    - Has anybody not specified the decimal point in the readings, making the consumption very high?
+    - Has anybody missed the decimal point in the readings, making the consumption very high?

   - (optional) Sort all the above files in asscending order, Building first then flat number